apache/cloudstack-docs-rn/source/upgrade/_sysvm_templates_pre43.rst

 #.
 In the Register template dialog box, specify the following values
    (do not change these):

+   *The name of the template must end by "-4.3" when you upgrade to CloudStack 4.4.0*

    +-------------------------+------------------------------------------------------------+
    | Hypervisor              | Description                                                |
    +=========================+============================================================+